akashvinchankar/is-triangle-neogcamp/README.md

 # Triangle Quiz & Questions

-### This app based on Triangle quizes and questions
+### This app based on Triangle Calculations and Quizes

-## There are four sets of attributes on triangle
+### There are four pages in the website based on triangle

 They are as follows: